An Updated Assessment of Reinforcement Learning for Macro Placement: Replication of Circuit Training

 \section{Replication of Circuit Training}

-We now describe clarifications and reproduction in open source of {\em CT}.
-First, we summarize the main miscorrelations between {\em Nature} and {\em CT}.
-Second, we explain details of key ``blackbox'' elements of {\em CT}, i.e., force-directed placement and proxy cost calculation, which are to date hidden behind {\em plc\_client} APIs in {\em CT}.
-Third, we describe our implementation of Simulated Annealing.
-We thank Google engineers for answering questions and for many discussions that have helped our understanding since April 2022.
+In this section, we discuss clarifications and reproduction in open source of {\em CT}.
+We first summarize key mismatches between {\em CT} and {\em Nature}.
+We then discuss the computing resources needed for studies of Circuit Training.
+As in \cite{ispd23}, we are thankful to Google engineers for answering questions and for many discussions that helped our understanding of {\em CT} starting in April 2022.